dimsonMba/CSCI_4560/README.md

 # CSCI_4560
+# Dr. Poudel

-Git for the CSCI_4560 project
+GitHub ReadME for the CSCI_4560 project: UniConnect
 We will use this repository to keep our code safe.

 Figma links:
 https://www.figma.com/design/gu8YakWlMIbWSLjdcPrize/UI-Design?node-id=0-1&t=L31ddpD28V5f9vKz-1

-This program is wrote by Mustach Guy, Polish Guy, Habibi, And bald guy
+This program is wrote by Tyler Knapp, Dimitri Nanmejo, Kirolous Kamel, and Alex Paduch

 How to install and run the program.
     1. Clone the entire repo into your computer